 Newspaper/Scrap paper/junk mail

-If you are starting from scratch this Speedball Fabric Block Printing Kit will save you a bit of money, but it only comes with black and white ink.
+If you are starting from scratch this Speedball Fabric Block Printing Kit will save you a bit of money, but it only comes with black and white ink and I would recommend buying a soft rubber brayer separately as it comes with a hard one.